The Smiths: 1989: Royalties dispute

 Asked some time before the trial whether he thought Rourke and Joyce had been short-changed, Morrissey responded: "They were lucky.
-If they'd had another singer they'd never have got further than Salford shopping centre."
+If they'd had another singer they'd never have got further than Salford Shopping Centre."
 Morrissey's counsel, Ian Mill, conceded that Morrissey's attitude "betrayed a degree of arrogance".
 Morrissey appealed against the verdict; the appeal was heard by the Court of Appeal (Civil Division) in November 1998 and dismissed.
 Inspired by Joyce's success, Rourke sought legal advice on his own options.
 He was declared bankrupt in 1999.

-In November 2005, Mike Joyce told Marc Riley on BBC Radio 6 Music that financial hardship had reduced him to selling rare Smiths' recordings on eBay.
+In November 2005, Joyce told Marc Riley on BBC Radio 6 Music that financial hardship had reduced him to selling rare Smiths recordings on eBay.
 By way of illustration, Riley played part of an unfinished instrumental known as the "Click Track" (or "Cowbell Track").
-Morrissey responded with a statement three days later revealing that Joyce had received £215,000 each from Marr and Morrissey in 1997, along with Marr's final back-payment of £260,000 in 2001.
+Morrissey responded with a statement three days later revealing that Joyce had received £215,000 each from Marr and Morrissey in 1997, along with Marr's final backpayment of £260,000 in 2001.
 Morrissey failed to make his final payment because, he said, he was overseas in 2001 and did not receive the paperwork.
-Joyce obtained a default judgement against Morrissey, revised his outstanding claim to £688,000 and secured orders garnishing much of the singer's income.
-This was a source of inconvenience and grievance to Morrissey, who estimated that Joyce had cost him at least £1,515,000 in recovered royalties and legal fees up to 30 November 2005.
+Joyce obtained a default judgement against Morrissey, revised his outstanding claim to £688,000 and secured orders garnishing much of his income.
+This was a source of grievance to Morrissey, who estimated that Joyce had cost him at least £1,515,000 in recovered royalties and legal fees up to 30 November 2005.

 Solo careers

 Following the group's split, Morrissey began work on a solo recording, collaborating with producer Stephen Street and fellow Mancunian Vini Reilly, guitarist for the Durutti Column.
 The resulting album, Viva Hate (a reference to the end of the Smiths), was released in March 1988, reaching number one in the UK charts.
-In the following years, he invited several singers for backing vocals on several songs such as Suggs of Madness on "Piccadilly Palare" and Chrissie Hynde of the Pretenders on "My Love Life".
+In the following years, he invited several singers for backing vocals on several songs such as Suggs of Madness on "Piccadilly Palare" and "Sing Your Life", and Chrissie Hynde of the Pretenders on "My Love Life".
 He recorded a duet with Siouxsie Sioux of Siouxsie and the Banshees, "Interlude" which was released under the banner of both artists.
 He also collaborated with arranger Ennio Morricone on "Dear God Please Help Me".
-At the beginning of the nineties, he enjoyed a new popularity in North America, following his first tour as Morrissey.
-Morrissey continues to perform and record as a solo artist and has released 13 studio albums as of 2020.
+At the beginning of the 90s, he enjoyed a new popularity in North America, following his first tour as Morrissey.
+Morrissey continues to perform and record as a solo artist and had released 13 studio albums as of 2020.

 Marr returned in 1989 with New Order's Bernard Sumner and Pet Shop Boys' Neil Tennant in the supergroup Electronic.
 Electronic released three albums over the next decade.
-Marr was also a member of The The, recording two albums with them between 1989 and 1993.
-He has worked as a session musician and writing collaborator with artists including the Pretenders, Bryan Ferry, Pet Shop Boys, Billy Bragg, Black Grape, Talking Heads, Crowded House and Beck.
+Marr was also a member of the The, recording two albums with them between 1989 and 1993.
+He has worked as a session musician and writing collaborator with artists including the Pretenders, Bryan Ferry, Pet Shop Boys, Billy Bragg, Black Grape, Talking Heads, Modest Mouse, Crowded House, and Beck.